CybertronianFan/Temperature-and-Humidity-sensor/README.md

-Connection Guide:
+Connection Guide: (Make sure there is no power supplied to the Arduino until after the connection process)

 1. Connect the 5V Arduino pin to the + rail on the breadboard.
-(Make sure the Arduino Uno isn't being given power during this connection period).

 2\.
 Connect the ground Arduino pin to the - rail on the breadboard.